Ayoub-EDAHLOULI/Blog-Full-Stack-App/README.md

 Here I will explain a little what was done here.
 This project is a BLOG.
-I created it in approximately three or four weeks, through which I learned a lot of things, in general, Here is all the languages ​​and tools that I worked.
+I created it in approximately three or four weeks, through which I learned a lot of things, in general, Here is all the languages ​​and tools that I worked with.

 ###For the Backend :
 Express Js